Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/navigate-dbt-insights.md

 - Build queries from semantic objects rather than raw tables.
 - Have filters, time ranges, and aggregates tailored to the semantic model.
-- Convert semantic queries into SQL code for developers. <!--how to do this?-->
+- View the underlying SQL code for each metric query.

 To create a SQL query in Query Builder: